OllamaTool

 messages = [Message(role="user", content="Tell me a story")]

-async for message_batch in ollama_tool.a_invoke(invoke_context, messages):
+async for message_batch in ollama_tool.invoke(invoke_context, messages):

 for message in message_batch: